Stephanie-Ash/jewellery-art/README.md

 # Jewellery Art

 Jewellery Art is an online store that allows users to buy contemporary handmade jewellery.
-It has a focus towards comtemporary artistic jewellery design and also provides information about and promotes the designers who create the jewellery.
+It has a focus towards unusual artistic jewellery design and also provides information about and promotes the designers who create the jewellery.

 This is an example project not built for real credit card transactions.
 To test the functionalilty use the test card number 4242 4242 4242 4242 with any expiry date in the future, any 3 number CVC and a 5 number zip code.